 It is expected that climate change will result in sea-level rise, coastal erosion, saltwater intrusion, and flooding.
 At the same time, it is also expected that climate change will result in extreme weather events including more frequent and intense drought, storms and heat waves.

 (d) Market risk (continued)

 (iv) Climate-related and other emerging risks (continued)

-The Fund has underlying investments in the following countries which are most likely to be affected by climate change:
+The Fund has invested over \$50 million in the following countries which are rated as medium or high risk in relation to the impact of climate change: